Whether your Australian Shepherd works to keep your ranch running smoothly or is a source of love and cuddles, keeping them healthy is paramount.

 Not sure where to start your search?
 We have to covered.
 Check out our top picks for the best Australian Shepherd dog foods below.

-9 of the Best Dog Foods for Australian Shepherds
+Top 9 Best Dog Food for Australian Shepherds

 This formula from American Journey is an excellent choice for Australian Shepherds.
 The recipe has a high protein content of 32 percent, which is perfect for building and maintaining muscles.
 Most of that protein comes from deboned salmon, chicken meal, and turkey meal.